squeedgy/shiny-movie-mode/README.md

 **Overview**:
-This project aims to explore historical data of movies, forecasting future trends in movie ratings, and detecting anomalies.
-In this project, you can delve into patterns that have emerged over the years in movie ratings and votes, predicting future trends, and identifying significant deviations.
+This project aims to explore historical data of movies, forecasting future trends in movie ratings, and anomalies.

-**Research Question**;
+**Research Question**:
     Can we predict future trends in movie ratings and identify anomalies based on historical data?

 **Dataset**